 - Lockout–tagout, a procedure to prevent unsafe activation of machinery

-- A period in some hostels during which guests are disallowed from the premises
+- Lockout, a period in some hostels during which guests are disallowed from the premises

 English